Generalized geometric commutator theory and quantum geometric bracket and its uses: Abstract

-Then we use the generalized geometric commutator to define quantum covariant Poisson bracket that is closely related to the quantum geometric bracket defined by geomutator as a generalization of quantum Poisson bracket all associated with the structural function generated by the manifolds to study the quantum mechanics.
-We find that the covariant dynamics appears along with the generalized Heisenberg equation as a natural extension of Heisenberg equation and G-dynamics based on the quantum geometric bracket, meanwhile, the geometric canonical commutation relation is naturally induced.
-As an application of quantum covariant Poisson bracket, we reconsider the canonical commutation relation and the quantization of field to be more complete and covariant, as a consequence, we obtain some useful results. \\\\
+Then we use the generalized geometric commutator to define quantum covariant Poisson bracket that is related to the quantum geometric bracket defined by geomutator as a generalization of quantum Poisson bracket.
+The covariant dynamics includes the generalized Heisenberg equation as a natural extension of Heisenberg equation and G-dynamics based on the quantum geometric bracket, meanwhile, the geometric canonical commutation relation is induced.
+As an application, we reconsider the canonical commutation relation and the quantization of field to be more complete.